What is an On-site Sewerage Facility?

 For more information refer to the Department of Housing and Public Works website.

 Poorly sited or maintained on-site sewerage facilities can impact public health and the environment.
 The owner of the facility is responsible for ensuring the system is maintained and functioning properly.
-It is emphasised that maintenance is essential for the satisfactory performance of these facilities.
+Maintenance is essential for the satisfactory performance of these facilities.
+Owners of properly maintained systems benefit from more efficient systems with a longer life, reduced health risk and improved environmental quality.